aiculturesociety/aiculturesociety.github.io/index.md

 ## Theme: AI, Visual Culture, and Power

+### #5 — Generative Models and Art Analysis: New Tools, Old Biases: 5 June 2025, ASP L1.07, 15:30-17:00

+***Speaker: Dr Noa Garcia (Osaka University)***

+Title: Generative Models and Art Analysis: New Tools, Old Biases

+Abstract: Image generation has transformed how we create and engage with visual content, offering new tools and opportunities for art historical analysis.
+However, text-to-image models frequently rely on implicit assumptions that reinforce social stereotypes.
+In this talk, we will explore this duality: on one hand, the potential of image generation methods to enable novel computational approaches to painting analysis; while on the other hand, how these tools contribute to the perpetuation of unfairness and discrimination.
+By examining the technical challenges of quantifying societal stereotypes in generated imagery, we will also see how synthetic images can affect the development of future computer vision models.

+Bio: Noa Garcia is an associate professor at the Institute for Advanced Co-Creation Studies and  D3 Center, The University of Osaka, Japan.
+She completed her Ph.
+D in Computer Science from Aston University, United Kingdom, specializing in multimodal retrieval and instance-level recognition.
+Her research investigates the artistic and social implications of AI through a technical lens, focusing on image analysis and generation.

+---

+**<u>Past seminars:</u>**

 ### #4 — Searching Collections in the Age of Generative AI Models: 8 May 2025, ASP L1.04, 15:30-17:00

 *(Please note the room change: we will meet at ASP L1.04!)*